Project Overview

 - Sustainable Communities: new business opportunities, community services, employment opportunities

-The objectives for this project are to: 1) develop a list of noxious weed species for California, Colorado, Idaho, Montana, Nevada, Oregon, Washington, Wyoming, and Utah, 2) collect, review, and summarize current knowledge about livestock grazing as a control method for each noxious weed species, 3) present this information in a handbook and distribute to CE, NRCS, and others, and 4) evaluate program impact.
+The objectives for this project were to: 1) compile a list of noxious weed species for California, Colorado, Idaho, Montana, Nevada, Oregon, Washington, Wyoming and Utah, 2) collect, review, and summarize current knowledge about livestock grazing as a control method for each noxious weed species, 3) present this information in a handbook and distribute to Cooperative Extension (CE) personnel, Natural Resource Conservation Service (NRCS) employees, and others, and 4) evaluate the usefulness of the handbook.

-The project objectives will be accomplished by using the following methods: 1) an in-depth literature review, interviews with researchers, and an survey of grazing management practitioners will be used to generate the knowledge base regarding livestock grazing as a control agent for specific noxious weeds, 2) the information will be presented in a handbook (in binder and CD formats) and will consist of color photos and text describing the effectiveness of grazing as a control method for each noxious weed species, 3) 1,500 handbooks will be produced and distributed to every CE and NRCS office in the targeted states, plus additional copies will be provided to other entities, 4) an interactive website will be created featuring the handbook and other related information, 5) the project will be presented at appropriate weed management conferences in all nine states and at three national meetings, and 6) a synthesis, science-based paper will be published in a peer reviewed journal.
-Evaluation of the project’s impact will consist of two telephone surveys involving the recipients of the handbook, number of hits on the project website, and information requests.
+The project objectives were to be accomplished by: 1) conducting an in-depth literature review, interviews with researchers, and a survey of grazing management practitioners to generate a knowledge base regarding livestock grazing as a control agent for specific noxious weeds, 2) presenting the information in a handbook (binder and CD formats) which describes the effectiveness of grazing as a control method for each noxious weed species, 3) producing and distributing to every CE and NRCS office in the targeted states, plus additional copies to other entities, 4) developing an interactive website featuring the handbook and other related information, 5) presenting the project at weed management conferences in the targeted states and at three national meetings, 6) publishing a synthesis, science-based paper in a peer reviewed journal, and 7) evaluating project impact through telephone surveys of handbook recipients, monitoring the number of hits on the project website, and tracking information requests.